sapiens/blog/_posts/2015-05-25-DDD-Concepts-As-One-Liners.md

 **Criteria**: it tells the Repository _what_ kind of aggregates to retrieve

-**Specification**: an implemention of a business rule aspect
+**Specification**: an implementation of a business rule aspect

-**Eventual Consistency**: an use case involving multiple aggregates modifies (and persists) one aggregate at the time, but not in an atomic fashion
+**Eventual Consistency**: a process involving multiple aggregates modifies (and persists) one aggregate at the time, but not in an atomic fashion

 **Unit of Work**: basically, an [anti pattern](http://blog.sapiensworks.com/post/2014/06/04/Unit-Of-Work-is-the-new-Singleton.aspx)

-**CQRS**: have one model (behaviour and data) handling business state changes and at least one _other_ model handling non-domain queries
+**CQRS**: have one model (behaviour and data) handling business state changes and at least one _other_ model handling query use cases

-**Event Sourcing**: express a business object state as a stream of events
+**Event Sourcing**: express business state as a stream of events